 The software development processes surrounding the database must be transformed.”

-In the software development life cycle, Datical specifically targets the database release process, which is often the slowest step in a deployment.
-By automating the process, Datical’s platform significantly cuts down the overall time it takes to finalize database changes.
+In the software development life cycle, Liquibase specifically targets the database release process, which is often the slowest step in a deployment.
+By automating the process, Liquibase’s platform significantly cuts down the overall time it takes to finalize database changes.
 Its system also simulates the impact of future database changes for teams to review before deploying.

 “As a result, the entire software delivery process is much faster.
 This enables our customer to deliver innovative new capabilities faster while saving money,” said Hutson.